On this page:

 The risk of developing dependence is higher for those who start to use cannabis regularly at an early age.

 While some people worry that cannabis sold on the streets may be laced with crystal meth or other unpredictable substances, there is little evidence of this happening.
-However, since cannabis is unregulated, it could contain a filler or additive that may or may not be toxic.

 Cannabis has been used as a medicine in many parts of the world for thousands of years.
 These days, many people in Canada want more evidence about what cannabis is (and is not) effective in treating, and the best way to deliver that treatment.